CloudLabsAI-Azure/aroworkshop/_entries/CloudLabsDoc_Introduction.md

 This lab is designed to equip participants with hands-on experience in insights on Azure Red Hat OpenShift Cluster.
 By completing this lab, participants will learn to:

-- Creating a project on the Azure Red Hat OpenShift Web Console.
-- Deploying a MongoDB container that uses Azure Disks for persistent storage.
+- **Go Microservices:** Deploy a containerized Go-based microservices application on Azure Red Hat OpenShift (ARO) using MongoDB for persistent storage.
-- Deploying a Node JS API and frontend app from Git Hub using Source-To-Image (S2I).
-- Exposing the web application frontend using Routes.
-- Creating a network policy to control communication between the different tiers in the application.
+- **Build a Java Application with a PostgreSQL Azure DB:** Develop and deploy a Java application on ARO that connects to Azure Database for PostgreSQL, utilizing Source-to-Image (S2I) for containerization.
+- **Azure Front Door Integration with Azure Red Hat OpenShift (ARO):** Configure Azure Front Door to securely expose and load-balance applications hosted on ARO, ensuring high availability and performance.

 You'll be doing the majority of the labs using the OpenShift CLI, but you can also accomplish them using the Azure Red Hat OpenShift web console.